A Capitol Fourth: Traditions

-The concert usually begins with the American national anthem by the National Symphony Orchestra and the U.S. Army Herald Trumpets, accompanied by a recording artist (since 2015, the national anthem has been sung by a female singer) while the last line "and the home of the brave" was sung with a choir.
+The concert usually begins with the American national anthem by a recording artist, accompanied by the National Symphony Orchestra and the U.S. Army Herald Trumpets while the last line "and the home of the brave" was sung with a choir.
+In recent years, the performance of the national anthem has been preceded by the playing of "The Stars and Stripes Forever".
 Following live entertainment, its finale begins with a rendition of Tchaikovsky's 1812 Overture by the National Symphony Orchestra (complete with cannon fire from the United States Army Presidential Salute Guns Battery and the concluding verse sung by the Choral Arts Society of Washington), and the National Park Service's fireworks show above the Washington Monument.
-Following the 1812 Overture, a series of John Philip Sousa's best-known marches are played by the United States Army Band and the U.S. Army Herald Trumpets.
+Following the 1812 Overture, "Let Freedom Ring" was sung and a series of John Philip Sousa's best-known marches are played by the United States Army Band and the U.S. Army Herald Trumpets.

-The sole exception was in 1986 when 1812 Overture opened that year’s concert, concluding with the national anthem sung by 5 military chorus groups conducted by Henry Mancini and the national symphony orchestra.
+The sole exception was in 1986 when 1812 Overture opened that year's concert, concluding with the national anthem sung by 5 military chorus groups conducted by Henry Mancini and the national symphony orchestra.